f32c/arduino/README.md

 Hardware I2C is not yet implemented but it would be of benefit only when FPGA needs to be I2C slave.

-FPGA as I2C master works OK using software I2C library "SoftWire", because F32C is fast enough and has high resolution 32-bit timer.
+There's SoftwareWire I2C master whick works because F32C is fast enough and has high resolution 32-bit timer.

-Arduino SSD1306 OLED library uses its own bitbang SPI so it works for SPI OLEDs out of the box.
-Also some I2C OLEDs and RHT11 Temperature/Humitidy sensors have been reported to work using SoftWire I2C.